reative caregiving and Social Security involved erasing ignorance and on-the-job training for a phase of

 caregiver until he crossed over in October 2015.
 All of his benefits ended, some of which I

-was allowed to use for personal needs like food, when he gave up his body.
+was allowed to use for personal needs.

 It was suggested that I call the bank where the account was and ask about the ACH – the automated clearing house.
 The bank’s representative said the amount is pending and will be available on December 1.
 It was insignificant what Social Security said about funds from the Federal Reserve.
 The bank’s representative, when asked about the ACH, said it was JP Morgan Chase, and the stated the funds though pending will not be available until December 1st.